ventus-ag/documentation/content/products/networking/load-balancers.md

 After these steps, the selected Load Balancer will be updated.

 Also, you can edit the Load Balancer directly from its related detail pages:
-- on the *Load Balancer details page* - by clicking on the appropriative **quick actions** icon at the top:
+- on the *Load Balancer details page* - by clicking on the appropriate **quick actions** icon at the top:
 ![](../../../assets/images/lb/11.png?width=25pc&classes=border,shadow)
 - on the *Listener Details page* – by clicking the **edit icon** in the Load Balancer information block:
 ![](../../../assets/images/lb/11.1.png?classes=border,shadow)